 Overview: Employers can ensure that they have an authorized workforce by participating in E-Verify, which allows employers to electronically verify the information provided by new employees on the Form I-9.
 E-Verify creates a presumption (although it can be refuted) that the employer has not knowingly hired an unauthorized foreign national.
 It is a voluntary program except where required by state law or by the federal contractor rule.

 The use of E-Verify is on the rise.
 In fact due to the sheer volume of employers using E-Verify, the United States Citizenship and Immigration Services (USCIS) launched a forum for its users where they can submit and discuss ideas which the USCIS will evaluate in order to make any improvements to E-Verify.

-In-depth review of the spectrum of Indiana employment law requirements HR must follow with respect to preemployment screening and testing.
+In-depth review of the spectrum of Alabama employment law requirements HR must follow with respect to Preemployment Screening and Testing.

-In-depth review of the spectrum of Nebraska employment law requirements HR must follow with respect to new hire paperwork.
+An in-depth review of the spectrum of California employment law requirements HR must follow in respect to immigration.

 Guidance for HR on the use of E-Verify to ensure employers have authorized workforces.
 Support and advice for employers on using the E-Verify program.